The Happiest Millionaire: Reception

-Writing in The New York Times, Bosley Crowther panned the film: "...the whole picture is vulgar.
+Writing in The New York Times, Bosley Crowther wrote: "...the whole picture is vulgar.
 It is an over-decorated, over-fluffed, over-sentimentalized endeavor to pretend the lace-curtain millionaires are—or were—every bit as folksy as the old prize-fighters and the Irish brawlers in the saloon".

 Roger Ebert of the Chicago Sun-Times wrote that "... adults will find the plot thin and the characters one-dimensional.
 Lots of kids will find little to hold their interest except the alligators.
 The children will wonder how John Davidson could have possibly been cast in such an innocent and naive role when he looks at least 25 years old.
 I mean, that's a little late to steal your first kiss.
 As for the musical numbers, I found them eminently forgettable, with the sole exception of a nicely staged Irish reel".

 Reviewing the film for Life, Richard Schickel remarked: "What is missing, quite literally, is magic.
 The movie's length, period, cost, even its eccentric central figure indicate Disney was trying for another Mary Poppins.
 It desperately needs her magic umbrella to lift MacMurray and the whole project off the ground.
 But the people who created the highest moments in Poppins with the dance across the rooftops are absent".

 Charles Champlin of the Los Angeles Times stated that the film was "a disappointment" and compared it unfavorably to Mary Poppins: "There is no such unity of interest and identification in The Happiest Millionaire.
 If there is not really anybody to root against (except maybe Geraldine Page as the tart-tongued Mrs. Duke), there are too many people to root for, and each of them is pursuing his own story-line".